mauricechiodo/eim-case-studies/course/finance/libor/LiborFuture.md

 The diagram shows IBA's Libor reform [1].
 Note that steps two and beyond are the same.

-The idea behind the new `Waterfall Methodology' is that if a panel bank has sufficient eligible transactions, a volume weighted average price will be calculated and used for their submission, this is known as a level 1 submission.
+The idea behind the new 'Waterfall Methodology' is that if a panel bank has sufficient eligible transactions, a volume weighted average price will be calculated and used for their submission, this is known as a level 1 submission.
 If a panel banks doesn't have sufficient eligible transactions to make a level 1 submission, they will make a submission based on transaction-derived data, known as